CygnusOfBalance/CS321/web-app/README.md

 ```
 vue ui
 ```
-### If you get an error like: Local package.json exists, but node_modules missing, did you mean to install?
-Do:
+### If you get an error like: Local package.json exists, but node_modules missing, did you mean to install?  or something about node_modules being gone, Do:
 ```
 npm install
 ```